sveltejs/kit/documentation/docs/12-packaging.md

 This is a relatively experimental feature and is not yet fully implemented:

-- if a preprocessor is specified, `.svelte` files are transformed (meaning they can contain TypeScript, for example), but `.d.ts` files are not generated
-- `.ts` files are not currently transformed, and will cause the process to fail
-- all other files are copied across as-is
+- all files except Svelte files (preprocessed) and TypeScript files (transpiled to JavaScript) are copied across as-is